ykshev/pushflow-documentation/docs/en/cookbook.md

     };
   </script>
 ```
-In the script, change ```https://trackdomain.com/click.php?lp=1``` to your link to the Offer.
+In the script, change ``https://trackdomain.com/click.php?lp=1`` to your link to the offer.

-It is also possible that the user will forget the old tab for a long time and then the script may not work.
+It may also be that the user will forget about the old tab for a long time and then the script may not work.
 We can set the user a cookie for 31 days.
 Then the final script will look like this:
 ```
   <script>
     // Change it to your offer link